 Our plan was to leave for Delhi on the night of 6th Feb.
-But weather reports forecasted heavy rain and hail storms in Delhi.
-We decided to wait for a day and canceled our confirmed ticket for Delhi (Such a painful decision when you already have packed your bags ☹).
+But weather reports forecast heavy rain and hail storms in Delhi.
+We decided to wait for a day and finally cancelled our confirmed ticket for Delhi (Such a painful decision when you already have packed your bags ☹).

 By the next morning we became so restless that we directly went to the station and bought tickets from the counter.
 Yes!
 The trip had begun.